 Todoist’s features include:

-I had so many well-intentioned people try to sell me on software solutions when I was first starting JJ Roth Design.
+I had so many well-intentioned people try to sell me on software solutions when I was first starting this business.
 Though they meant well, I hated having to find diplomatic ways to say, “That’s not in my budget right now,” because it made me feel like a failure before I ever began.

 But starting a business takes courage, wisdom and a lot of hard work.
 That’s why you should take advantage of any free resources at your disposal, and don’t feel bad about it!
 Every business has to start somewhere, and sometimes the free solution is really the best option.